Table of Contents

 If you're like me, your reaction to the initial disappointment is "I got to get me one of those big black cameras."
 A single-lens reflex camera (abbreviated SLR or DSLR with D for "Digital") does indeed have several advantages over compact cameras:

 If you've bought a DSLR in the past few years, congratulations--no matter what model you have it is certainly capable of taking great pictures.
-If you are currently agonizing over what model to buy, I'm not going to tell you, but don't worry, you can't go wrong.
+If you are currently agonizing over what model to buy, don't worry, you can't go wrong; all the DSLR cameras offered today are good compared to just a few years ago.
+When in doubt buy the same model that your friends have, so you can share experiences.

 4: Types of Blur